 |Democratic People's Republic of Korea

-As for importing live poultry and birds from countries/places other than the above, this Department will assess the risk and consider on a case-by-case basis.
-For details, please call the Import and Export Division of this Department at (852) 2150 7062.
+The list includes countries/places where there were poultry/birds imported in the past 2 years.
+As for importing live poultry and birds from countries other than the above, please contact the Import and Export Division of this Department for enquiry.

 Two sets of carbonised permits will be sent to the applicant.
 Please retain the top (white) copy for the retrieval of birds on arrival.
 The carrying airline and shipping company may require the shipper to produce the second copy before accepting the carriage of birds in the exporting country/place.